IdahoAgStats/wave/content/_index.md

 #
 # Headers are safeHTML, you can use HTML tags such as b,i,u,br
 header_headline: "WAVE"
-header_subheadline: "Western Agriculture Variety Explorer"
+header_subheadline: "Western Agricultural Variety Explorer"

 # Add a 'Go back to top' item to the navigation menu
 # Title: name of navigation menu entry